mbruyere/_marc.bruyere.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I began my career back in 1996 with my first job at Club-Internet.fr.
 Over the years, I had the privilege of working with some exceptional organizations, including Cisco, Vivendi Universal, Credit Suisse First Boston, Airbus/Dimension Data, Force10 Networks, and Dell.
+My CV here

 One of my notable achievements is earning the title of **CCIE Emeritus #16656**.

 My academic journey has also been quite rewarding.
-I pursued a Ph.D. degree from the LAAS CNRS, followed by a two-year PostDoc at the University of Tokyo.
+I pursued a **Ph.D. degree** at the LAAS CNRS, followed by a two-year PostDoc at the University of Tokyo.
 My doctoral thesis revolved around open-source OpenFlow SDN for Internet Exchange Points (IXPs).
-I'm particularly proud of designing and implementing the first European OpenFlow IXP fabric for TouIX.
+You can explore my [papers and publications ](#section-collection) or [actual projects](#projects)

-Today, I continue my journey as a senior researcher at the Internet Initiative Japan Lab, where I'm fortunate to contribute to the world of networking and SDN.
-It's been an incredible journey, and I'm excited to see where the future leads.
+Today, I continue my journey as a senior researcher at IIJ Lab, where I'm fortunate to contribute to the world of Internet and computer networking.

 {style="text-align: justify;"}